coleifer/flask-peewee/docs/api.rst

     :param app: flask application to bind API to
     :param prefix: url to serve REST API from
     :param default_auth: default :py:class:`Authentication` type to use with registered resources
+    :param name: the name for the API blueprint

     .. py:method:: register(model[, provider=RestResource[, auth=None[, allowed_methods=None]]])